pepopowitz/tdd-workshop/module-3/README.md

 # Module 3: Code Katas

+This module will help get you in the habit of writing tests first.

 ## Background

 A *code kata* is a programming exercise in which a developer attempts to solve a pre-defined problem, to hone their skills.